ColourboxDevelopment/ColourboxDevelopment.github.io/media-metadata-update.md

 {"en":"The title of the image"}
 ```

-the "en" key in the map is the language the title is postet in.
+The "en" key in the map is the language the title is posted in.
 Currently the
 language used should always be en.

 ## Updating the byline / photographer